 The penultimate week of the Big Ten season is here.
 And we could be headed toward a three-way tie at the top of the conference between Ohio State, Michigan State and Purdue with each team perhaps having a 16-2 league record.

-Nebraska and Penn State are the biggest movers in BTN analyst Jon Crispin's latest Big Ten Power Rankings, presented by ArcelorMittal.
-See Crispin's latest full list inside.
+There are just two weeks remaining in the Big Ten regular season.
+Where does your team land in BTN analyst Jon Crispin's latest Big Ten Power Rankings, presented by ArcelorMittal?
+Find out inside.

 Two weeks remain in the Big Ten regular season.
 That's it, amazingly.
 Before the penultimate week tips off Tuesday night, the @BTNStatsGuys have several nuggets for your consumption.